 API Testing Under Continuous Integration and Continuous Delivery

-Load testing an Application Programing interface (API Testing) within a Continuous Integration/Continuous Delivery framework is more than having a testing tool fire off a bunch of requests against some URLs and comparing time and results.
-Today’s modern APIs go far beyond simply retrieving data from a database and then delivering the results as XML or JSON.
+Load testing an Application Programming Interface (API) within a Continuous Integration/Continuous Delivery framework is more than having a testing tool fire off a bunch of requests against some URLs and comparing time and results.
+Today’s modern APIs go far beyond merely retrieving data from a database and then delivering the results as XML or JSON.
 Today’s APIs.
-They leverage the power of cloud based computing to operate at web scale.
+They leverage the power of cloud-based computing to operate at web scale.
 As such, load testing methods need to support both modern API architectures and continuous deployment practices.

 To explain load testing APIS under modern Continuous Integration/Continuous Deployment, we start with a reference example of what we might be testing.
 Then we’ll look at how microservices extend that paradigm.
 Finally, we’ll examine ways to implement useful load testing within a CI/CD paradigm.

 The idea that APIs and Microservices are the same is a misconception.
 You can make a perfectly viable API without ever implementing a microservice and vice versa.
 The sections that follow provide a fundamental explanation of APIs and microservices.
 We’ll use the concepts described therein later on when describing how to do load and performance testing upon each, separately and together.

 Representing an Application as a Service using an API